 Each quarter, your maintenance team should perform checks on equipment that may be more difficult to accomplish when the conveyor is in full operation.
 Again, make sure that you use your formalized lock-out tag-out procedures when performing any of these maintenance tasks.

-- Check oil level in reducers if required by manufacturer
+- Check oil level in reducers if required by the manufacturer

 - Check drive chain tension and adjust if necessary